whaynes/STCW23/jekyll/assessments/Engine/OICEW-7-1D.md

 <!--rowstart-->

-[Operate](guidelines#operate) generator to achieve conditions suitable for synchronization
+{% do Operate, operate %} generator to achieve conditions suitable for synchronization

 <!--cellbreak-->